avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 # <span style="color:red">DRAFT</span>
 # Why you should look at cohorts

-Imagine that an entrepreneur came to you and showed you this graph for an app we will call PinterestForDogs.
+Imagine that an entrepreneur showed you this graph for his new app, PinterestForDogs.

 <img class="iborder" src="/assets/users_growth.png"/>